 The museum is home to Turner’s watercolors and Francis Bacon’s abstract religious triptychs and screaming popes.
-Its masterpieces include Sir John Everett Millais’ Ophelia, John William Waterhouse’s The Lady of Shalott, and John Constable’s Flatford Mill.
+It’s filled with Pre-Raphaelite masterpieces including Sir John Everett Millais’ Ophelia, John William Waterhouse’s The Lady of Shalott, and John Constable’s Flatford Mill.

 Eight rooms are dedicated to Turner, one of Britain’s greatest artists.
 In the mid 19th century, Turner shocked the art world with loose brush strokes and fiery palette, presaging the Impressionist movement.
 The gallery includes some of Turner’s greatest masterpieces: Self Portrait, Peace, Burial at Sea, Norham Castle, and Sunrise.

 You may want to book a 2.5 hour guided tour of the collection, which I’ve taken and really enjoyed.
 You can also book a guided tour of both the Tate Britain and the Tate Modern.